LeaVerou/lea.verou.me/blog/2025/simple-easy-complex-possible/index.md

 But once use case complexity crosses a certain (low) threshold, user effort abruptly shoots up.

-This is called a **usability cliff**, and is common when products make simple things easy and complex things possible by providing two distinct interfaces: a very high level one that caters to the most common use case, and a very low-level one that lets users do whatever but they have to reimplement everything from scratch.
+This is called a **usability cliff**, and is common when products make simple things easy and complex things possible by providing two distinct interfaces: a very high level one that caters to the most common use case, and a very low-level one that is an escape hatch: it lets users do whatever but they have to reimplement everything from scratch.

 For delightful user experiences, **making simple things easy and complex things possible is not enough — the transition between the two should also be smooth**.
 The user effort required to achieve incremental value should be proportional to the value gained.